Dissipation due to Bulk Localized Low-Energy Modes in Strongly Disordered Superconductors

-Eq.~(\ref{eq:order-parameter-distribution_via_quality-factor}) suggests the following protocol for restoring $P(h)$: \emph{i)~}measure the low-frequency quality factor for a sequence of plasmonic resonances on a thin strip resonator at low temperature,\emph{ ii)~}calculate the integrand by differentiating a numerical interpolation of the data, \emph{iii)~}calculate the cumulative distribution function $F(h)=\intop_{0}^{h}dhP(h)$ by means of numerical integration, and \emph{iv)~}use one more round of numerical differentiation to restore~$P(h)$ up to an overall factor.
-Because of the steep frequency dependence of $Q$ (see \figref{normalized-quality-factor_plot-theor}), the resulting procedure is expected to yield a reliable estimate of the order-parameter distribution.
+Eq.~(\ref{eq:order-parameter-distribution_via_quality-factor}) suggests the following protocol for restoring $P\left(h\ll\Delta_{0}\right)$: \emph{i)~}measure the low-frequency quality factor for a sequence of plasmonic resonances on a thin strip resonator at low temperature,\emph{ ii)~}calculate the integrand by differentiating a numerical interpolation of the data, \emph{iii)~}calculate the cumulative distribution function $F(h)=\intop^{h}_{0}dhP(h)$ by means of numerical integration, and \emph{iv)~}use one more round of numerical differentiation to restore~$P(h)$ up to an overall factor.
 The result can further be compared to previous indirect experimental~\citep{Kamlapure12,Sacepe_2011_for-pair-preformation} and numerical~\citep{Bouadim11,Lemarie2013,Trivedi2021} probes of the same quantity.

 \paragraph{Conclusions. }